Northern Ireland: The Brexit problem that will not go away | DW | 10.02.2021

 Northern Ireland dominated Brexit negotiations for years and remains a highly contentious element of EU-UK relations.
-However, the nature of the UK’s departure from the EU means it will not go away any time soon.
+However, the nature of the UK’s departure from the EU means the issue will not go away any time soon.

 Anyone who expected talk about the statelet's trading arrangements to die away once Brexit happened has been proven wrong.
 In the six weeks since January 1, Northern Ireland has once again become the Brexit problem that refuses to go away.